dashpilot/dashpilot/README.md

 ### About Me

-I'm a Dutch full-stack developer (js/nodejs/php) constantly exploring new ways of handling content-management (headless, inline-editing, JamStack, serverless).
+I'm Gerben, a Dutch full-stack developer (js/nodejs/php) constantly exploring new ways of handling content-management (headless, inline-editing, JamStack, serverless).
 Fluent in Vue, Svelte and Alpine.js.
 I also develop plugins and serverless functions for Netlify, S3 and Vercel.

 ## Vue 3 Projects